emou/pdbuddy/README.md

 ## Tracing

-The following code will output all function calls in filenames matching the pattern `.*threading.py.*`.
+The following code will output all function calls to functions defined in files with filename matching the pattern `.*json.*`.

 ```python
 import json